Switzerland Itinerary - 7 Days / 9 days

 Day 2-3: Reach Lucerne.
 Train: 50 minutes / Car: 45 minutes

-A picturesque town located on the banks of Lake Lucerne.
-Spent one day in Lucerne and take a day trip to Mt.
-Titlis the following day.
-Mt.
-Titlis is a popular mountain peak that can be reached by a revolving cable car.
+A picturesque town on the shores of Lake Lucerne.
+After spending a day in Lucerne, go to Mount Titlis the next day.
+Mount Titlis is a well-known mountain summit that is accessible via a revolving cable car.

 Day 4: Reach Interlaken.
 Train 2 hours / Car: 1 hour